Laid Back Lakes: Family Holidays by the Water

 Accommodation varies in price depending on your resort, but self-catering apartments or lodges can work out as great value for families.
 Self-catering gives you the option to cook your own meals, rather than having to eat out every night, or pay extra for full or half board in a hotel.

 There are various ways to travel to Lake Garda, but the easiest way is flying to the city of Verona, which is around 15 kilometres away.
-Flights to Verona in August start at around £100.00, and there are plenty of different transfer services available from the airport.
 Alternatively, you could hire your own car, which would give you the freedom to explore the area throughout your holiday.
-Car hire costs generally start at around £140 for a week.

 Surrounded by the Bernese Alps, Lake Thun sits alongside the well-known town of Interlaken.
 The other main town is Thun, which is located at the opposite side of the lake and has a medieval old town that dates back to the 12th century.
 This stunning alpine area is perfect for both summer and winter holidays, with lots of activities going on to keep the whole family entertained.